The Right Treatment for the Right Patient at the Right Time

 4. Clinical genetic sequencing has been or will be ordered.

-Patients are seen in the Precision Medicine Clinic on a referral only basis.
-If you are a patient who is interested in precision medicine, please speak to your doctor or make an appointment with one of our referring clinicians.
+Patients are seen on a referral only basis.
+If you are a patient interested in precision medicine, please speak with your clinician or contact or submit inquiries and contact information to email@example.com

 - NewYork-Presbyterian/Weill Cornell Medicine patients contact your clinician in the Department of Hematology and Medical Oncology to learn more

 - NewYork-Presbyterian/Weill Cornell Medicine clinicians contact firstname.lastname@example.org for referrals

 - External patients and clinicians may submit inquiries and contact information to email@example.com